Some of them come in before their day begins, others after a long hard day at the office.

 Unless you run a home gym catering only to friends and family, a Gmail or Yahoo email doesn’t look professional.

-My web design package lets you set up as many email addresses as you please, your hosting package size being the only limit.
+Our web design package lets you set up as many email addresses as you please, your hosting package size being the only limit.

 Your gym website comes with Google Analytics installed.

 But you get a weekly report too, which highlights the most important metrics for your gym.
-It’s sent via email so keep an eye open for it once you’ve signed up and your website’s finished.
+It’s sent via email, so keep an eye open for it once you’ve signed up and your website’s finished.